 Following are the reasons why every man can't be a sperm donor:

-3- Nowadays a good educated male can only donate sperm
+- Nowadays a well-educated male can only donate sperm